mulesoft-consulting/ci-hello-world/README.md

 ## Source code branching

+The diagram below captures the suggested branching strategy, which also impacts the design of CI pipelines.

 ![Branching strategy](./images/scm-branching.png)

+* **Feature branch**: feature development - branch usually maintained by one developer working on the specific feature.
+* **Main development branch**: all the finalised features are merged to development branch.
+The new releases or release candidates are created from this branch.
+* **Prod branch**: Once the release is deployed to production, code from development branch is merged to Master that represents production code.
+* **Hotfix branch**: Created from Mater / PROD branch if critical issue is identified in production and requires immediate fix.

-## CI Pipeline design
+## CI/CD Pipeline design

+The main focus of this document is to provide detailed view on CI pipeline definition.
+CD pipelines are mentioned mostly to maintain completed DevOps picture.

+**Continuous Integration**

 ![CI pipeline design](./images/ci-pipeline-design.png)

+As displayed on the diagram above, package creation and deployment (to Nexus and DEV environment) is triggered only for development branch (name starts with 'dev-').
+Feature branch and PROD branch do not create any packages, neither do deployment.
+The only purpose of these pipelines is to run the MUnit tests to ensure code quality.

+**Continuous Deployment**

 ![CD pipeline design](./images/cd-pipeline-design.png)

+Deployment on DEV is the only deployment considered and implemented in this example.
+Deployment on development environment should be triggered every time there is a commit to development brach (as per the configuration in `Jenkinsfile`, every branch starting with 'dev-' is considered as development branch).
+[Mule maven plugin](https://docs.mulesoft.com/mule-user-guide/v/3.9/mule-maven-plugin) is used for deployement to development environment.

-Deployment on TEST and Deployment on PROD is included just for illustration purposes.
-There are different tools and approaches that could help with application deployment.
+Deployment on TEST and PROD are included just for illustration purposes.
+There are different tools and approaches that could help with the application deployment.
 Some of them are mentioned in [Recommendations section](#recommendations).

 ### Pipeline as a Code